Researchers at Kristineberg

 Department of Sustainable Development Environmental Science and Engineering

-Works with the sustainable use of resources from the sea such as food, feed, chemicals and energy.
-He is an expert on algae and jellyfish.
+I'm an expert on algae and jellyfish working with the sustainable use of resources from the sea such as food, feed, chemicals and energy.

 Johan Lindén